 - Ginjinha – a traditional liqueur made from ginja berries

-- Port – a sweet fortified wine that is produced in the Douro Valley region
+- Port wine – a sweet fortified wine that is produced in the Douro Valley region

 - Azeitona – A traditional drink made from olives